codecentric/spring-boot-admin-runtime-playground/kubernetes/apps/spring-boot-admin-kubernetes/README.md

 # Spring Boot Admin

+This is a Spring Boot Admin instance using spring-cloud-starter-kubernetes-client for service discovery.

 ## Build & Install Script

-You can run the whole build and installation with the following script or follow the step by step guide below.
+You can run the whole build and installation with the following script or follow the step-by-step guide below.

 ```bash
 chmod u+x buildAndInstall.sh